Glossary & Catalog Definitions

 Sophomore: A student who has completed at least 45 but not more than 89 term credits toward an undergraduate degree.

-Special Topics Courses (X99): Like reserved numbered courses, special topics courses may be repeated as specified by the academic unit responsible for the course offering.
+Special Topics Courses (X99): Courses which may be repeated for credit, as specified by the academic unit responsible for the course offering.
 It is implied that the course content is different each time the student takes the course.
 In the schedule of classes, section titles are listed as "ST/" followed by the topic covered in the section.

 Student Enrollment Levels: The levels below establish enrollment levels for federal financial aid eligibility and the deferment of student loans.
 Summer enrollment levels are the same as other terms.